All Episodes

 Well, thank you, Rush.

-World War II, they didn't even allow a picture of a dead American soldier for over a year and a half.
+World War Ii, they didn't even allow a picture of a dead American soldier for over a year and a half.

-Okay, so you can just contrast to the kind of coverage you're getting now, and you can see the results.
+Okay, so you can just contrast to the kind of coverage you're getting now and you can see the results exactly, but anyway, I wanted i'm glad to see that you are, I think, seeing the light on this judicial nomination deal.

 I think it was a good deal for our side from the beginning, and I think that the fact that this deal was gonna could very well fall apart was foreseen by the beginning.

-Hey, this looks like Carl Rove written all over it, and the next day you happen to mention, I think a rumor or something that that that uh one of the senators said that he was asked by the White House to do this.
+And the next day you happened to mention, I think, a rumor or something that that that one of the senators said that he was asked by the White House to do this, and to me it's a win-win situation.

-Either either they're gonna start olive again.
+Either either they're going to start on the bucket again.

-You're you're I appreciate the call, but you're wrong on two counts.
+I appreciate the call, but you're wrong on two counts.

-And the word had spread, and and I know who it was.
+And I know who it was.

 But somebody was out there, one of the participants in the deal was out there saying, hey, hey, look, the White House made us do this.